ejsung/ejsung.github.io/index.md

     overlay_filter: 0.4 # same as adding an opacity of 0.5 to a black background
 ---

 Hey peeps!
-My name is Junhyup Sung but I go by Eric.
+My name is Eric Sung!
 I am a 3rd year PhD student in the Program in Applied Mathematics at the University of Arizona.
 I primarily work in condensed matter physics and open quantum systems.
 To see my current and past research, check out my [research section](_pages/research.md)!